 B1 – thiamine – converts food into energy, boosts the immune system and is a valuable defence against stress, eliminating irritability and mental confusion.
 It has been clinically indicated for use in Alzheimer’s and many anxiety disorders.

 B2 – riboflavin – works as a valuable antioxidant so useful in fighting the ageing process.

-B6 – pyridoxine – effective in treating anxiety and depression and is often described as the ‘anti-stress vitamin’.
-Also good for maintaining a healthy digestive system, improving skin condition and overall good health.
+B6 – pyridoxine – is effective in treating anxiety and depression and is often described as the ‘anti-stress vitamin’.
+This vitamin is also good for maintaining a healthy digestive system, improving skin condition and overall good health.

 B7 – biotin – more and more is being discovered about this vitamin, but it is important in pregnancy as it plays a valuable role in embryo development.
 Also good for the health of your skin, nails and hair.

-B9 – also know as folic acid, this vitamin is recommended for pregnant women as it supports growth of the baby and helps to prevent neurological birth defects.
-Also good for fighting depression and preventing memory loss.
+B9 – also known as folic acid, this vitamin is recommended for pregnant women as it supports the growth of the baby and helps to prevent neurological birth defects.
+It is also good for fighting depression and preventing memory loss.

 B12 – cobalamin – fights depression, memory loss and chronic fatigue.